 - VirtualBox keeps snapshots and saved states in another special folder for each virtual machine.
-By default, this is a subfolder of the virtual machine folder called Snapshots in our example, .VirtualBox/Machines/Fedora 6/Snapshots.
-You can change this setting for each machine using VBoxManage as well. - VDI container files are, by default, created in the .VirtualBox/VDI directory.
+By default, this is a subfolder of the virtual machine folder called Snapshots - in our example, .VirtualBox/Machines/Fedora 6/Snapshots.
+You can change this setting for each machine using VBoxManage as well. - VDI container files are, by default, created in the HardDisks directory under the main configuration directory (see above).
 In particular, this directory is used when the "Create new virtual disk" wizard is started to create a new VDI file.
 Changing this default is probably most useful if the disk containing your home directory does not have enough room to hold your VDI files, which can grow very large.

-9.2 Automated Windows guest logons (VBoxGINA)
+9.2 Automated Windows guest logons

 When Windows is running in a virtual machine, it might be desirable to perform coordinated and automated logons of guest operating systems using credentials from a master logon system.
 (With "credentials", we are referring to logon information consisting of user name, password and domain name, where each value might be empty.)

 Since Windows NT, Windows has provided a modular system logon subsystem ("Winlogon") which can be customized and extended by means of so-called GINA modules (Graphical Identification and Authentication).
-The VirtualBox Guest Additions for Windows come with such a GINA module and therefore allow Windows guests to perform automated logons.
+With Windows Vista, the GINA modules were replaced with a new mechanism called "credential providers".
+The VirtualBox Guest Additions for Windows come with both, a GINA and a credential provider module, and therefore enable any Windows guest to perform automated logons.